Air quality in Most

 1.3µg/m³

-PM2.5 concentration in Most is currently 1.1 times the WHO annual air quality guideline value
+PM2.5 concentration in Most air currently meets the WHO annual air quality guideline value

 Health Recommendations